ronny-antoon/RelayModule/README.md

 - [Contributions](#contributions)
 - [Platformio Registry](#platformio-registry)

 ## Introduction

 The RelayModule Library simplifies the management of relay modules in ESP32/Arduino projects.
 It provides an abstract interface for controlling relay states, offering methods for turning on/off, toggling, and checking the current state.

 ## Features

-- `Relay State Control`: Abstracts relay control with methods for turning on/off and checking the current state.
+- `Relay State Control`: Abstracts relay control with methods for turning on/off, toggling, and checking the current state.
 - `Configurability`: Allows users to specify the pin connected to the relay module and whether the relay is turned on by a high or low signal.

 ## Installation